 Today, blended families are more common than ever, and according to Pew Research Center, the amount of people who have been married more than once has doubled since 1980.
 Because it’s becoming the norm and the issue is so much more complicated than most people realize, we wanted to share information about blended family estate planning.

 The Necessity of Estate Planning in Blended Families

 While we understand it’s not an enjoyable topic, it’s important to recognize how important it is to not only have a will, but to create a complete estate plan.
 Otherwise, if you are unable to make decisions on your own behalf or you pass away without your wishes being known, this can lead to drawn out legal battles and fractured relationships.

-Without a will, your estate will most likely end up in probate, a lengthy legal process in which your assets are divided based on North Carolina laws of inheritance.
+, your estate will most likely end up in probate, a lengthy legal process in which your assets are divided based on North Carolina laws of inheritance.
 Your wishes will not be carried out, and your property will most likely be divided among your spouse and your children, especially if they are adults.
 Your stepchildren will likely be left out of your estate.

 Instead, a complete estate plan ensures your wishes will be carried out, including:

 - Living will - outlines your wishes related to medical treatments.